Fido (wireless carrier): Voice plans

 Starting in 2018, Canadian wireless carriers, including Fido, changed the way they offer plans and devices, by separating the cost of each aspect.
 Previously, plan and device costs were bundled together as one price.
 This reduced transparency for consumers and made it difficult to understand.
 However, this new idea of "device financing" is currently being reviewed by the CRTC.

 December 5, 2018, Fido confirmed customers are able to purchase wireless plans with eSIM.
 Customers with the eSIM enabled smartphones and devices can purchase the eSIM voucher online and connect to the network.

 As of November 2019, Fido' allows customers to pick a rate plan with different usage limits for talk, text and data.
 After which the user can choose a new device if interested as well as how much of the device cost they like to pay upfront.
-Device costs are spread out over a 2-year term.
-This means that user has to pay a fixed amount for their new device over the term.
-Once the term expires, monthly payment will decrease to the rate plan portion of the payment that has been made.

-Mobile Internet

-Fido offers several plans and add-ons for customers wishing to access Internet content via its mobile network using a BlackBerry, feature phone, mobile broadband modem, or smartphone.

-Unlimited mobile Internet access is only available on feature phones.
-It is no longer possible to pay per month for such access, as only daily and weekly Internet add-ons are unlimited.
-Smartphone add-ons, except for those BlackBerry-related, can be used on a feature phone.